mlswg/mls-protocol/draft-ietf-mls-protocol.md

       public key in the node.

-    * If the `path_secret` value is set in the GroupSecrets object: Identify the lowest common ancestor of the leaves at `index` and at the leaf index of the member with `MemberId` `GroupInfo.signer`.
+    * If the `path_secret` value is set in the GroupSecrets object: Identify the lowest common ancestor of the leaf node index `index` and at the leaf index of the member with KeyPackageID `GroupInfo.signer`.
 Set the private key for this node to the private key derived from the `path_secret`.

     * For each parent of the common ancestor, up to the root of the tree, derive a new path secret and set the private key for the node to the private key